-The Estate continues to evolve and as it now practices organic farming there are a number of recent changes to the farming landscape.
-As part of the new organic rotation, an outdoor-lambing sheep flock was established in 2018 to contribute to the farm’s aims of improving soil structure and fertility.
-A six year rotation now includes two years of a grass, clover, plantain and chicory mix, which fixes nitrogen in the soil for the following crops and provides a range of protein and mineral sources for finishing lambs.
+Sandringham Farms continues to evolve and as it is now organic this brings with it a change to the farming landscape.
+As part of the organic rotation, an outdoor-lambing sheep flock was established in 2018 to contribute to the farms’ aims of improving soil structure and fertility.
+A six year rotation now includes two years of a grass, clover, plantain and chicory, which fixes nitrogen in the soil for the following crops and provides a range of protein and mineral sources for finishing lambs.

-1000 Aberfield ewes were sourced from a small number of high health flocks as the basis for the new enterprise and are mated with Abermax rams.
+The organic flock of 2700 Aberfield ewes is mated with Abermax rams.
 We monitor growth rates and lambing success to select the best replacement ewe lambs to continue the expansion of the flock.
-Sandringham Estate produces organic, 100% forage fed lamb for the Sandringham Café & Coffee Shop, a local butcher and a premium retailer from July until March each year.
+Sandringham Farms produces organic, 100% grass fed lamb for the Restaurant and Café, local butchers and a premium retailer from July until March each year.

-Farming is at the forefront of many technological advances and the Estate embraces this with a number of innovations to ensure our farming practices are efficient, productive and safe.
-The recent introduction of satellite navigation for field operations including control trafficking and yield mapping are examples.
+Farming is at the forefront on many technological advances and Sandringham Farms embraces this with a number of recent developments to ensure our farming practises are safe, efficient and productive.
+The introduction of satellite navigation for field operations and yield mapping are examples.